TheDrCrow/DrCrowInfo/docs/onco/onco_myeloma_FF.md

 ## Background

+Myeloma is one of the plasma cell proliferative disorders, which are

 **Multiple Myeloma** is defined as:
 1. Clonal bone marrow plasma cells > 10% **or** Biopsy proven soft tissue or bony plasmacytoma.
 **AND**